 Applying for cover in the current situation

-Some insurers are still taking applications, but the process may be delayed, particularly if you have had coronavirus symptoms or have had to self-isolate.
+Insurers are taking applications, but the process may be delayed, particularly if you have had coronavirus symptoms or have had to self-isolate.
 Cover may be subject to a full recovery or negative test result for the virus.

 If you are left with critical complications due to coronavirus, your policy should still pay out if that complication is already covered.
 Remember to check the fine print in all cases.

-Recent stock market volatility has led many individuals to reconsider the structure of their investment portfolio to protect against market fluctuations.
+Stock market volatility over the last six months has led many individuals to reconsider the structure of their investment portfolio to protect against market fluctuations.
 Individual Savings Accounts provide some of the best opportunities for tax relief alongside Venture Capital Trusts and the Enterprise Investment Scheme.

-Our advisers will review your portfolio to ensure that you are comfortable with where your money is invested and the level of risk involved.
-We will also identify ongoing tax relief opportunities.
+Our advisers can review your portfolio to ensure that you are comfortable with where your money is invested and the level of risk involved.
+We can also identify ongoing tax relief opportunities.